 Some start-ups have focused on IoT devices for small, outdoor gardens.
 The Edyn Garden Sensor connects to a home Wi-FI network and mobile app and cross-references the data with local weather and existing databases on plant and soil science to provide tailored guidance on things like choosing the right fertilizer, and which plants will grow best under local conditions.
 Edyn also makes a water valve that activates the irrigation system based on exact needs.
-In addition to these practical uses at the level of the home garden, the company is seeking to quantify and aggregate the anecdotal knowledge that farmers have about optimizing growth conditions and yield, particularly for specialty crops and varieties that are not mass produced or systematically studied.178 Easy Bloom is another home garden plant sensor (which was sold to Black & Decker).
+In addition to these practical uses at the level of the home garden, the company is seeking to quantify and aggregate the anecdotal knowledge that farmers have about optimizing growth conditions and yield, particularly for specialty crops and varieties that are not mass produced or systematically studied.
+Easy Bloom is another home garden plant sensor (which was sold to Black & Decker).

-The FarmBot Genesis takes it even further by performing nearly all of the gardening work via a robot.
-The FarmBot works in conjunction with an app over Wi-FI to plant seeds, spacing and placing them optimally based on the plants' needs, and then precisely waters them, destroys weeds and monitors the garden's conditions.
-The developers created the Genesis as open-source so engineers and other developers could modify or add on to the product as they wish (e.g., adding a solar panel).179 completed a Kickstarter campaign in October 2016 to help produce its product after building a successful prototype and is available for preorder at \$350.
+needs, and then precisely waters them, destroys weeds and monitors the garden's conditions.
+The developers created the Genesis as open-source so engineers and other developers could modify or add on to the product as they wish (e.g., adding a solar panel).

+Other models have brought IoT and aeroponic technologies indoors for household gardeners.
+Nanofarm is a computer-operated micro-greenhouse (like a scaled down version of Freight Farms or Growtainers) that can be used to grow herbs and other small plants.
+Nanofarm completed a Kickstarter campaign in October 2016 to help produce its product after building a successful prototype and is available for preorder at \$350.
 As part of the Kickstarter campaign, supporters who spent \$450 sponsored the hand delivery of a Nanofarm to a family in need within a food desert.
 Nanofarm has the advantage of automating nearly all of the maintenance and care required during the plant's growth cycle.